Phases of cold holographic QCD: baryons, pions and rho mesons: Numerical evaluation

 \subsection{Anisotropy in the baryonic phases}

 We have just seen with the help of the phase transition lines that the baryonic phases (B and $\pi$B) are isotropic to a good approximation for small $\mu_I$.
 Due to rho meson condensation the anisotropy will become more significant for large $\mu_I$.
 In Fig.\ \ref{fig:anisotropy}, we show the extent of the anisotropy quantitatively.
-To this end, we have plotted the ratio $r(z)=h_3(z)/h(z)$ for the B and $\pi$B phases at various points $(\mu_B,\mu_I)$, which, to facilitate the interpretation, we have marked in the phase diagram reproduced above the plots.
+To this end, we have plotted the ratio $r(z)\equiv h_3(z)/h(z)$ for the B and $\pi$B phases at various points $(\mu_B,\mu_I)$, which, to facilitate the interpretation, we have marked in the phase diagram reproduced above the plots.
 For two of the points, there is no solution for the $\pi$B configuration (no blue solid lines in the middle and right panels), while solutions for both configurations exist at all other selected points, although, of course, at least one of the two phases is only metastable for a given point.
-The first general observation is that the numerical value of this ratio differs significantly between the infrared and ultraviolet regimes, $z\to 0$ and $z\to \infty$.
+We have also omitted the unstable $\pi$B solution that exists for the upper left point (no black solid line in the left panel).
+The first general observation is that the numerical value of the ratio $r(z)$ differs significantly between the infrared and ultraviolet regimes, $z\to 0$ and $z\to \infty$.
 For the following interpretation we may either focus on the infrared or on the ultraviolet, the main conclusions are the same.